mtpradoc/Marlene_Prado_Data_Analysis_Portfolio/README.md

   - Joined tables to consolidate employee demographics, job titles, and salaries into a single view.
   - Visualized the total salary per employee by creating a simple bar chart with `Employee Name` on columns and `Sum of Employee Salary` on rows, using colors to differentiate salary totals.

+- **Link to Code/Demo**: [GitHub Repository](https://github.com/mtpradoc/employee-joins-analysis)

+---

+### Project 5: Seattle Airbnb Data Analysis

+- **Overview**: This project analyzes Airbnb listings in Seattle using data from 2016.
+The dataset includes listings, reviews, and calendar data.
+I performed several joins and created visualizations in Tableau to explore pricing, location, and trends that impact Airbnb profitability.

+- **Tools Used**: Tableau, Excel (Airbnb Dataset)

+- **Key Insights**:
+  - **Price by Zipcode**: Analyzed the average price of Airbnb listings by zipcode to identify the most expensive areas.
+This helps determine where to buy property for Airbnb rentals.
+  - **Price per Zipcode Map**: Created a map visualization showing average prices for each zipcode, colored and labeled to highlight areas with the highest rental prices.
+  - **Revenue per Year**: Analyzed Airbnb revenue trends over the weeks of 2016 to determine the best time to list properties.
+  - **Average Price per Bedroom**: Examined how the number of bedrooms affects price, showing that one-bedroom properties are performing well.
+  - **Distinct Count of Bedroom Listings**: Filtered out null and zero-bedroom listings and counted distinct bedroom listings to assess property availability by size.

+- **Visualizations**:
+  1. **Price by Zipcode**: A bar chart showing average Airbnb prices across Seattle’s zip codes.
+  2. **Price per Zipcode Map**: A map view of Seattle with zip codes colored by average price, helping to identify the most lucrative areas for Airbnb.
+  3. **Revenue per Year**: A line chart of revenue trends across weeks in 2016, helping identify the best times to list properties.
+  4. **Average Price per Bedroom**: A bar chart displaying average Airbnb prices based on the number of bedrooms.
+  5. **Distinct Count of Bedroom Listings**: A count of Airbnb listings by the number of bedrooms.

 - **Link to Code/Demo**: [GitHub Repository](#)

 ## 3. Skills
 - **Technical Skills**: